 London EC1V 0HB

-Immediately after completing her MSc, Tracey joined the Centre for HCI Design (HCID) as a Research Fellow on the award-wining EVA project, investigating the potential of multi-user virtual environments for improving the communication skills, and reducing social isolation, of people who have aphasia following a stroke.
-Through a co-design process involving 5 people who have moderate aphasia and researchers from both HCID and the Division of Language and Communication Science, Tracey developed EVA Park, a private virtual world for use in an experimental trial.
+After completing her MSc, Tracey joined the Centre for HCI Design (HCID) as a Research Fellow on the award-winning EVA project, investigating the potential of multi-user virtual environments for improving the communication skills, and reducing social isolation, of people who have aphasia following a stroke.
+Through a co-design process involving 5 people who have moderate aphasia and researchers from both HCID and the Division of Language and Communication Science, Tracey developed EVA Park, a private virtual world that has been used in a number of experimental trials.

 Before joining City, University of London, Tracey spent a decade working on technology projects in the Voluntary Sector.